tpernatsch/foamForNuclearTPernatsch/Documentation/doxygen/files/thermalHydraulics.md

 ## Introduction

-The thermal-hydraulics class (see *thermalHydraulicsModel.H*) is a high-level class that contains essential data and variables that are common to various thermal-hydraulics sub-solvers.

 Both single- and two-phase simulations can be performed using GeN-Foam.
 All sub-solvers were developed for a coarse-mesh porous-medium treatment of complex structures such as core and heat exchanger, and for a standard RANS treatment of clear-fluid regions.
+The sub-solvers automatically switch from a porous-medium (coarse-mesh) treatment to a standard CFD (fine-mesh) treatment when the colume fraction of the sub-scale structures is set to zero.
+This allows for an implict coupling of porous-medium (sub-channel-like in 2D and 3D, or system-code-like) treatment of compelex structures (e.g., core and heat exchnagers) with a standard CFD treatment of clear-fluid regions (e.g., plena and pools).

-A coarse-mesh porous-medium treatment of the core implies that the core is modeled without resolving each pin.
+A coarse-mesh porous-medium treatment of the core implies that the core is modeled without resolving the sub-scale structure (e.g., the fuel rods or the heat exchanger tubes).
 As a matter of fact, in principle and for consistency, the finest radial mesh chosen by a user should not finer than one cell per pin cell.
-Pressure drops are modeled based on user-selectable correlations.
-Correlations are also  used to evaluate the heat exchange with the fuel.
-The fuel can be modeled using a 1-D sub-scale model that will calculate temperatures in the cladding and pellet for the pins that are contained in a cell.
-In addition to fuel, one can model simpler structures.
-In this case, one single temperature (and not a radial profile) is evaluated for each cell.
-This can be used to model structures like the assembly wrappers, the reflectors, or for a simplified modelling of a heat exchanger.
+A porous-medium formulation derives from a volume averaging of the Navier-Stokes equations.
+The volume averaging results in source terms that describe the interaction (drag and heat transfer) of the fluid with the sub-scale structure.
+In GeN-Foam, these source terms are modeled using user-selectable correlations for drag (e.g., correlations for the Darcy friction factor) and heat transfer (e.g., correlations for the Nusselt number).
+In this sense, a porous-medium model can be associated with a 3-D version of a system code.

+With regards to the modelling of the sub-scale structures, GeN-Foam allows to model simultaneously in the same region both a "power model" and a "passive structure".
+Power models are used to model fo instance the nuclear fuel (based on a 1-D approximation), electrically heated rods, or a fixed temperature body (which can be used to approximate a heat exchanger).
+Passive structures are structures that passively heats up or cool down based on their own heat capacity, volumetric area, and heat tranfer with the coolant.
+This can be used to model structures like the assembly wrappers or the reflectors.

+All thermal-hydraulics functionalities are handled by the class *thermalHydraulicsModel.H*, the derived classes for the various sub-solvers (see below), and a thermal-hydraulic library that can be found under */GeN-Foam/classes/thermalHydraulics/src*.

-## Models and properties
+## Sub-solvers

 Thermal-hydraulics calculations are performed by classes derived from *thermalHydraulicsModel.H* that contain specific sub-solvers:
 * *onePhase* for single-phase calculations, using the formulation proposed in Refs. \cite Radman2019ADesign \cite RADMAN2021111178 \cite RADMAN2021111422  (see *onePhase.H*)
 * *onePhaseLegacy* for single-phase calculations, using the formulation proposed in Ref. \cite FIORINA201524 (see *onePhaseLegacy.H*)
 * *twoPhase* for adjoint diffusion calculations, using the formulation proposed in Refs. \cite Radman2019ADesign \cite RADMAN2021111178 \cite RADMAN2021111422 (see *twoPhase.H*)
 For the user, the derived classes translate into runtime selectable models.
-The specific sub-solver along with the associated parameters to be used in a simulation can be selected at runtime in the *constant/fluidRegion/phaseProperties* dictionary.
+The specific sub-solver  to be used in a simulation can be selected at runtime in the *phaseProperties* dictionary in *constant/fluidRegion/*, using the keyword *thermalHydraulicsType*.

+## Porous-medium properties

+The various parameters to be used in a porous-medium simulation can be set using the *phaseProperties* dictionary.
 <div class="border-box" style='padding:0.1em; margin-left: 4em;  margin-right: 8em;  border: 1px solid gray; background-color:#f2f3fa; color:#05134a'>
 <b>For the user: the *phaseProperties* dictionary</b>